adrisec/staff-tester/README.md

 	</html>
 ```

-If you add customized parameters, you must to add them to your target list by adding them at each line using this syntax:
+If you add customized parameters, you must add them in your target list by adding them in each line using this syntax:
 <mail> <parameter1_name>=<parameter2_value> <parameter2_name>=<parameter2_value> ...
 You can follow this example (using the parameters used in the previous example)
 ```text